scil/LaravelFly/readme.md

 * Hot Reload On Code Change.
 You can reload LaravelFly server manually or automatically with files monitor.
 * After a worker has handled 'max_request' requests, it will stop and a new worker starts.Maybe it  helps set aside suspicions that php can't run long time.

-But, in Mode FpmLike, all objects are loaded onRequest, like php-fpm.
-Mode FpmLike does nothing except converting swoole request to laravel request and laravel reponse to swoole response.It just provides a opportunity to use tinker, \Psy\sh() or similar shells online.
+BTW, in Mode FpmLike, all objects are loaded onRequest, like php-fpm.
+Mode FpmLike does nothing except converting swoole request to laravel request and laravel reponse to swoole response.It just provides a opportunity to use tinker() or similar shells online.

 ### 2. Load services `onWorkerStart` as many as possbile?

 Before handling a request, laravel does much work.

-First, let's take a look at `Illuminate\Foundation\Http\Kernel::$bootstrappers`:
+Let's take a look at `Illuminate\Foundation\Http\Kernel::$bootstrappers`:
 ```
     protected $bootstrappers = [
         \Illuminate\Foundation\Bootstrap\LoadEnvironmentVariables::class,